bhavaniravi/portfolio/data/blogs/draft_The-Last-Tide-223771dc5777.md

 ---
-slug: "the-lasttide"
+slug: the-lasttide
 published_date: null
 created_date: null
-title: "The Last Tide"
+title: The Last Tide
-template: "post"
+template: post
 draft: true
+description: >-
-description: "The last tide for the year has visited.
-“The Last Tide” is published by Bhavani Ravi"
+  The last tide for the year has visited.
+“The Last Tide” is published by Bhavani Ravi
-subtitle: "
-The last tide for the year has visited
+subtitle: ' The last tide for the year has visited '
-"
 tags: []
 featuredImgPath: /media/machine-learning-nlp-vectorization-techniques-featured.png
 ---